home | recordings | compositions | press | services | instruction | articles | studio | biography | credits | links

 How do I pay for lessons and how much do they cost?

-Lessons are weekly, and the cost is $80 per one-hour lesson.
+Lessons are weekly, and the cost is $120 per one-hour lesson.
 I am usually paid for four lessons in advance.
-I accept cash or check, I also accept payment via Venmo.
-For the first meeting together, you may pay only for that lesson.
-If you choose to pay for single lessons, I accept cash or check only.
+I accept cash or check, I also accept payment via Zelle.
+For the first meeting together, you may pay only for that lesson and decide if you'd like to continue.

 Instruction Format